 Earlier this year, Sagay wrote a play titled, “What’s in a Name?” for “Black Lives, Black Words” — a campus iteration of an international project aimed at providing a platform for black actors and playwrights.

-“When ‘In the Red and Brown Water’ closed, I think I got congratulated by at least five people in the span of a week for being in that show,” Sagay said.
-“I had made no appearance in that show, but that’s part of the problem.”
+“When it closed, I got congratulated by at least five people in the span of a week for being in that show,” Sagay said.
+“I had made no appearance in it.”

-When not only his peers, but also faculty members began mistaking him for other black students, the issue became “much more pressing,” he said.
-Sagay said other black theater students have shared similar experiences.
+When faculty members too began mistaking him for other black students, the issue became “much more pressing,” he said.
+Other black theater students shared similar experiences with The Daily.

 “We’re going to an institution where we’re paying for our education,” Sagay said.
 “Messing up the names of people of color is not the sort of example that any teacher should be allowed to set.”

 After the disruption of the groundbreaking ceremony, students demanded the University triple the number of faculty and administrators of color by 2025.
-Students also separately demanded that special attention be paid to the theater department.
+They also separately demanded special attention be paid to the theater department.

 According to the Northwestern Data Book, 3.5 percent of tenure-line and full-time faculty in fall 2016 — including those in graduate schools — were black.